 This turned out so good!
 I have been wanting to add lentils to my menu for some time, but just never made the effort.
 Our CK recipes are all about easy, no hassle cooking so I knew crock pot was the way to go for this one.
 Just plop everything together, set it and forget it.

 We like to make things simple around here.
 Because the first rule in eating cleaner foods is to make them easy access.
 The majority of our recipes are not complicated.
 As long as you have a well stocked spice cabinet, you can fix pretty much any of our CK recipes with a quick trip to the store for some fresh foods.
+In some cases, you can even make multiple recipes from the same ingredients.

 The less complicated the better, especially for those just starting on this new journey of eating whole foods!